The Québec maritime Blog

 The Whale Route runs along the coast of the region and offers many whale-watching opportunities.
 You can also learn more about cetaceans by visiting the Marine Mammal Observation Centre (CIMM) in Tadoussac, the Cap-de-Bon-Désir Interpretation and Observation Centre in Les Bergeronnes and the Marine Environment Discovery Centre in Les Escoumins.
 You can also go on a whale-watching excursion in the Saguenay–St. Lawrence Marine Park to admire these impressive marine mammals up close.

-For wildlife enthusiasts, especially bird lovers, Côte-Nord offers many observation sites.
-You can head out to the Sept Îles Archipelago to admire razorbills on Corossol Island; visit Parc Nature de Pointe-aux-Outardes, a nature park where you can observe several hundred species of birds; or explore the Mingan Archipelago National Park Reserve, where you can see exotic-looking Atlantic puffins, among other species.
+Côte-Nord offers many observation sites for wildlife enthusiasts, especially bird lovers.
+You can head out to the Sept Îles Archipelago to admire razorbills on Corossol Island; visit Parc Nature de Pointe-aux-Outardes, a nature park where you can observe several hundred species of birds; or explore the Mingan Archipelago National Park Reserve (selected as one of “52 Places to Go in 2024” by the New York Times) where you can see exotic-looking Atlantic puffins, among other species.

 The vast landscapes of Côte-Nord also offer the opportunity to enjoy many outdoor activities, including sea kayaking.
 For example, you can go paddling in Saint-Pancrace Bay with Attitude Nordique or explore the waters of the Mingan Archipelago National Park Reserve with the guides at Noryak Aventures.
 You can also discover mysterious monoliths during a hike on the islands of this archipelago or admire the majestic Saguenay Fjord during a hike in Parc national du Fjord-du-Saguenay.